USEPA/sensortoolkit/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Air Methods & Characterization Division, Source and Fine Scale Branch\
 &nbsp;&nbsp;&nbsp;&nbsp;109 T.W.
 Alexander Drive, Research Triangle Park, NC  27711\
 &nbsp;&nbsp;&nbsp;&nbsp;Email: clements.andrea@epa.gov

+## Resources <a name="resources"></a>

+### Documentation

+Documentation for sensortoolkit is hosted by readthedocs.
+The documentation includes formatted tips, notes, and general recommendations for using the sensortoolkit library.
+[Click Here](https://sensortoolkit.readthedocs.io/en/latest/index.html) to be taken to the documentation landing page.
+Below are a few of the topics discussed in the documentation:

+- Getting started
+  - Quick start guide
+  - Script templates for outlining package use
+  - Directions on installation and updates to sensortoolkit
+- Objects and Data Structures
+  - Testing Attribute Objects
+  - Data Structures
+  - The sensortoolkit Data Formatting Scheme
+- Analysis and Reports
+  - Evaluation Objects
+- API Documentation

+### EPA's Air Sensor Toolbox

 Additional information about EPA's research involving air sensors including the reports for fine particulate matter sensors and ozone sensors, past evaluation results, and additional documentation are located at EPA's [Air Sensor Toolbox](https://www.epa.gov/air-sensor-toolbox).